 Financial aid requests are processed by the office of Enrollment Management.
 This office assists students with all financial questions.
-Financial aid forms are distributed in the fall and spring of each academic year and must be completed by every student each year of seminary attendance.
-Participation in the work-study program is required of all students receiving 100 % institutional financial aid.
+Financial aid forms are distributed in the spring of each academic year and are due by May 1st.
+Every student who wishes to receive financial aid must complete a financial aid application each year of seminary attendance.
+Students who do not want or expect to receive financial aid need only to advise Hope Benko by email prior to the May 1st deadline.

+Participation in the work-study program is required of all students receiving 100% institutional financial aid and may be required of other daytime students as part of their tuition grant.
+Work Study is not usually available for Center students.